HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: Background

 \section{Background}

 This section introduces key concepts underpinning TDL.
-For brevity and generality, the following discussion centers on combinatorial complexes (CCs), which subsume all of the discrete topological domains leveraged by TDL~\cite{hajij2023tdl}.
-Appendix~\ref{app:extended_background} provides rigorous mathematical definitions of these other domains, such as simplicial and cellular complexes, along with an extended theoretical background.
+For brevity and generality, the following discussion centers on combinatorial complexes, which subsume all of the discrete topological domains leveraged by TDL~\citep{hajij2023tdl}. \cref{app:extended_background} provides mathematical definitions of these other domains, such as simplicial and cellular complexes, along with an extended theoretical background.